szabado/multiglob/README.md

 Inspired by a problem I encountered at work, this matches a string against a list of patterns and tells you which one it matched against!

-This uses a Radix tree under the hood and aims pretty darn fast.
+This uses a Radix tree under the hood and aims to be pretty darn fast.

 ## Usage: